 Older, middle-aged couples or individuals with older children, smaller households living in affluent areas with highly-valued homes, employed in white collar or highly-specialized blue collar occupations, and employed in professional services or finance.

 Every concept has an idea of what other brands, organizations, or places fit within its market.
-While the Suitability Study considers assumptions that the Keto Cafe came to PiinPoint with, like being near Trader Joe’s and Orangetheory Fitness, PiinPoint takes a scientific approach to determining what type of retail landscape they truly thrive in and how to consider that in their decision making.
+While Marketmatch can consider assumptions that the Keto Cafe came to PiinPoint with, like being near Trader Joe’s and Orangetheory Fitness, PiinPoint takes a scientific approach to determining what type of retail landscape they truly thrive in and how to consider that in their decision making.

 PiinPoint assessed a variety of competitors, anchors, and co-tenants for the Keto Cafe.
-It was identified that some concepts or categories are important to be closer, or further from.
-All these details are shortly compiled into the scorecard.
+It was identified that some concepts or categories are important to be closer to, or further from.
+Here is a correlative assessment for top competition, anchors, and Keto Cafe locations:

 Each of the following variables are the key ingredients to measure suitability of a location: